catseye/The-Platform/USAGE.markdown

-If it didn't, restart your computer and go into its BIOS configuration (how you do this differs from computer to computer, but it's usually a matter of hitting a key (maybe F1, maybe Escape, maybe something else) right after it boots up.
+If it didn't, restart your computer and go into its BIOS configuration (how you do this differs from computer to computer, but it's usually a matter of hitting a key -- maybe F1, maybe Escape, maybe something else -- right after it boots up.)

 Here are some things to check: